 The first cohort of INUKA Graduands pose for a picture during their graduation.
-Inuka is a group mentorship programme under Kenya Women in barriers and cultural expectations continue to pose challenges.
-Women's representation in leadership roles varies widely across the continent, with many African countries, including Kenya, facing gender imbalances in their workforces.
+Inuka is a group mentorship programme under Kenya Women in Insurance.

 Historically, men have dominated the global insurance industry, especially in leadership roles.
 Across the world, women hold about 23.3% of board positions, with even fewer in C-suite roles.
 This lack of gender diversity limits the fresh perspectives essential for innovation, inclusive decision-making, and effective service of a diverse customer base.